StevenS6699/Bowei/README.md

 ## About Me

-🎓 Graduating with a Master's in UofG.
+🎓 Graduating with a Master's in UofG.//
 🌍 Constantly curious about the intersections of technology and creativity.
 🚀 Eager to contribute to open-source projects and learn from the developer community.